Search String

 Captive Amiga 1990

 Mindscape released Captive for the Atari ST and the Amiga in 1990.
-Prequel to Tony Crowther's Liberation Captive 2 of 1993-94, Captive was designed and programmed by Tony Crowther, aka Ratt.
-Captive is a flip-screen cRPG.
+Prequel to Tony Crowther's Liberation Captive 2 of 1993-94, Captive was designed, programmed and drawn by Tony Crowther, aka Ratt.
+Captive's music was composed on Soundtracker by Chris Crowther aka SuperCC.
+[1]

 In undertaking the role of Trill the object of Captive is to escape captivity on an spaceship by destroying generators that are found in bases on various planets.
 To achieve this goal while in captivity, Trill remotely controls the actions of four droids via an attaché briefcase computer.